b05902062/intro_to_algorithms/sorting/README.md

           $g++ exampleMain.cpp sorting.cpp
 * The sorting algorithms in this section has the same general format as the qsort in standard c/c++ library that can take in any user-defined data types.

-* You can find more helps in exmapleMain.cpp to see how to use these sorting algorithms.
+* You can find more helps in exmapleMain.cpp and header files to see definitions and how to use these sorting algorithms.

 * Algorithms included:
     * bubbleSort